model-checking/kani/docs/src/tutorial-real-code.md

 These can be hard to model since you need to set bounds on their size, similar to what happens with loops.

 3. Input/Output code.
-Kani doesn't model I/O, so if you depend on behavior like reading/writing to a file, you won't be able to prove anything.
+Kani doesn't model I/O, so if your code depends on behavior like reading/writing to a file, you won't be able to prove anything.
 This is one obvious area where testability helps provability: often we separate I/O and "pure" computation into different functions, so we can unit-test the latter.

 4. Deeper call graphs.